ccoutant/dwarf-locations/005-locations-on-stack.md

 >     the ABI.
 Many compilers store a single variable in sets of registers, or
 >     store a variable partially in memory and partially in registers.
 >     `DW_OP_piece` provides a way of describing how large a part of a
->     variable a particular DWARF location description refers to.
+>     variable a particular location refers to.
 >
-> 2. `DW_OP_bit_piece`
+> 3. `DW_OP_bit_piece`
 >
 >     The DW_OP_bit_piece operation takes two operands.
 The first is an
 >     unsigned LEB128 number that gives the size `S`, in bits, of the piece.
 >     The second is an unsigned LEB128 number that gives the offset in bits
 >     from the location defined by the location `A` on the top of the stack.
 >
->     Interpretation of the offset depends on the location description.
+>     Interpretation of the offset depends on the type of location.
 If the
 >     location is an undefined location (see Section 2.5.2.4), the
 >     `DW_OP_bit_piece` operation describes a piece consisting of the given
 >     number of bits whose values are undefined, and the offset is ignored.
 If